lucassaudeau/Paris-G1-bousselmi-saudeau/README.md

 The programm will be able to display a world map showing countries colored more or less brightly depending on the risk of the disaster type chosen.
 To be able to work with map and countries on Python, we need a package that needs to be imported: folium.
 And we also need the pandas package that we already know which allows to read database.
 In the code, we have tested with the drought disaster, but we can easily change the disater type at the beginning of the code if we change the varaible "study".
-In the github commubity, we have also put some maps that display country risks about some disater types: drought, storm, epidemic and wildfire.
+In the github community, we have also put some maps that display country risks about some disater types: drought, storm, epidemic and wildfire.

 We hope you will enjoy the programm.